 Also unlike the BC Vaporizer, the Volcano was expensive.
 Potential users who were aware of the shortcomings of the BC Vaporizer did not want to risk a lot of money on a system they were unsure of.
 Nevertheless, because it actually worked, the Volcano acquired a devoted following and eventually revolutionized vaporizing.

 Designers realized that there was a market for a cheap convection vaporizer.
 A type popularly called a box vaporizer began to appear.
 These were basically a box (hence the name) built around a heat source, often with a dial to regulate the heat.
 Some even featured a digital temperature display.
-To use them you loaded aromatherapy blends into a glass tube called a wand, which you then attached to the heat source.
-The connection did not bring the aromatherapy blends into contact with the heater.
+To use them you loaded aromatic blends into a glass tube called a wand, which you then attached to the heat source.
+The connection did not bring the aromatic blends into contact with the heater.
 Instead, you drew though PVC or silicone tubing, providing airflow through the load and causing vaporization through convection heating.
 Since the box vaporizer is simple and cheap to build, many variations quickly appeared.
 Like the Volcano, these were much easier to use successfully than the BC Vaporizer.
 Consumer confidence in vaporizing was restored, and the vaporizer market took off.

 For a time, almost all new designs utilized convection heating.
 Variations on heat systems, delivery systems, and temperature control appeared.
 Designers cited the advantages of convection, mainly easier and more precise temperature control, and more even and thorough heating of the aromatic blends.
 Most reviewers concluded convection was superior, and most vendors recommended them over conduction.
 Many pundits predicted that conduction vaporizers were dead and would disappear from the market.
 They were wrong.

 Until recently the only new conduction designs tended to flame heated pipe-style vaporizers, which required careful technique but had the advantage of being small and portable, as well as cheap.
 Then in 2009, the Magic-Flight Launch Box appeared, putting conduction back in the game.
 Magic-Flight had thought through the shortcomings of previous conduction vaporizers and developed a design to overcome them while retaining their advantages.